THE APPLICATION FOR ENTRY INTO THE THEATRE ARTS MAJOR FOR 2017-2018 WILL OPEN ON OCTOBER 1, 2016.

 Good luck.
 Please call 541-552-6346 with additional questions.

-The Theatre Arts Department will make every effort to notify students of their acceptance into the department in a timely manner.
+The Theatre Arts Program will make every effort to notify students of their acceptance into the program in a timely manner.
 It is important to keep the following priority dates in mind: